vegantransistor/BoschSmartHome/P5/README.md

 # Set up mitmproxy to sniff TLS traffic between Bosch Smart Home App and Cloud

-In this post you will learn how to set up [mitmproxy](https://mitmproxy.org/) to intercept TLS traffic between the Bosch Smart Home App and the Bosch Smart Home Controller to sniff the traffic.
+In this post you will learn how to set up [mitmproxy](https://mitmproxy.org/) to intercept TLS traffic between the Bosch Smart Home App and the Bosch Smart Home Cloud.
 Warning: this setup only works in a remote setting involving the cloud, i.e. app and SHC are **not** in the same network.

 ## Prerequisites

  * Android emulator with a device running (I'm using Android 11, API30, newer versions shall work too).
 Use a device w/o playstore to be able to root it.
  * mitmproxy installed
- * a SHC rooted and accessible per SSH (see [here](./../P1/README.md) and [here](./../P4/README.md)).

 ## Modify the Bosch Smart Home App

 Download the last Bosch Smart Home App (apk file), e.g. boschsh.apk